 Built on reclaimed Thames marshlands, the Thamesmead area features 7km of canal and five major lakes, all owned and managed by Peabody.
 This network is part of a complex drainage system that protects local residents and businesses from flooding.

-Above: Thamesmead Canal
+Pictured: Thamesmead Canal

 It is providing opportunities for volunteers to get directly involved and learn how to carry out activities to create and restore natural habitats.

-Left: The Canal section at Walsham Close
+The Canal section at Walsham Close

 Education is a key part of the project.
 Local schools will be introduced to these outdoor surroundings as teaching tools linked to their curriculum learning.
 Youth groups will also be encouraged to use and take ownership of a unique loved part of Thamesmead’s landscape.

-Left: South view from the central footbridge at Crossways Park
+South view from the central footbridge at Crossways Park

 Thamesmead’s canals and lakes are a valuable natural resource and defining feature for the area.
 Thames21 wants to ensure we involve as many local people in the care and improvement of these canals.